cqtan/microservices-primer/README.md

 - Especially useful for the MS architecture for the advantages mentioned aboved
 - In summary, an event bus (also broker) receives emitted events and passes the data along to subscribers anytime an event is emitted

+# Blog example

+The following goes through a rough overview of the patterns used in tried and tested solutions by implementing them by hand.

 ## Query Service

 - This service really simply joins data and creates data related to presentation